avoidwork/abaaso/README.md

 [![build status](https://secure.travis-ci.org/avoidwork/abaaso.png)](http://travis-ci.org/avoidwork/abaaso)

 ## Deprecated!
-**Notice** This project is 'complete', but flawed.Please use [keigai](https://github.com/avoidwork/keigai), which is a fork refactored toward functional programming!
+**Notice** This project is 'complete', but flawed.
+Please use [keigai](https://github.com/avoidwork/keigai), which is a fork refactored toward functional programming!

 ## What is Supported?